sithel/gaming_setup/hellfire/README.md

 |6 4 |1 2 3 5   | 11|
 |4 1 | 2 3 5 6  | 12|

 Every player gets 4 rounds as their fanatic- everyone but player 1 gets them in 2 blocks.
-Every player gets to interact with 4 of the other players (leaving 1 player they never interact with).
+Every fanatic gets to interact with 4 of the other fanatics (leaving 1 fanatic they never interact with).
 The average flock member can live up to 4 days.
 Given 10 minutes for a day and 3 minutes for "night time" transition/accounting, that puts the game at 156 minutes (2.5 hours) leaving plenty of time for further rounds.

 Keeping everything IG during the day and keeping transitions brief (settle your faith debt, occasionally generate a new flock member, mentally prepping for day's event) should keep the game snappy and moving forward.